Bradley Smith (law professor): Early life and education

+Career

+Academia

 Smith received a B.A. from Kalamazoo College and a J.D. from Harvard Law School in 1990.
-After briefly practicing law with the Columbus, Ohio-based law firm of Vorys, Sater, Seymour and Pease, Smith joined the faculty at Capital University Law School in Columbus in 1993.
+After practicing law with the Columbus, Ohio-based law firm of Vorys, Sater, Seymour and Pease, Smith joined the faculty at Capital University Law School in Columbus in 1993.

-In 1996 Smith published "Faulty Assumptions and Undemocratic Consequences of Campaign Finance Reform" in the Yale Law Journal.
-In "Faulty Assumptions", Smith set forth a case against campaign finance regulation, arguing that efforts to regulate money in politics had been based on a series of incorrect beliefs about the effects of money in politics, and that as a result reform efforts had failed to accomplish their objectives and had made many of the problems of money in politics worse.
+In 1996, Smith published "Faulty Assumptions and Undemocratic Consequences of Campaign Finance Reform" in the Yale Law Journal.
+In "Faulty Assumptions", Smith set forth a case against campaign finance regulation, arguing that efforts to regulate money in politics had been based on a series of incorrect beliefs about the effects of money in politics and that as a result reform efforts had failed to accomplish their objectives and had made many of the problems of money in politics worse.
 "Faulty Assumptions," and later articles by Smith, have been cited in numerous recent Supreme Court decisions striking down campaign finance laws on Constitutional grounds, including Citizens United v.
 Federal Election Commission.
-In 2010 The New York Times called Smith the "intellectual powerhouse" behind the movement to deregulate campaign finance.
-The importance of "Faulty Assumptions" lay in its blending of existing political science research with legal and constitutional theory.
-Before "Faulty Assumptions", most legal scholarship on campaign finance had followed a narrative that assumed the corruptive and anti-egalitarian effects of large campaign contributions and spending, and had then focused on the creating a legal regime to control those effects and justify regulation against First Amendment claims recognized by the Supreme Court in Buckley v.
-Valeo.
-At the same time, these articles largely ignored a growing literature in political science based on empirical studies of campaign spending and regulatory regimes.
-Smith's contribution was to bring these two arms of scholarship together, blending the growing body of empirical data to the constitutional and legal principles laid out elsewhere.
-The result was to challenge the very foundation of campaign finance reform in both politics and constitutional law.
-Smith's analysis forced proponents of reform to rethink many basic assumptions, or at least to justify them against his critique.

-Smith followed "Faulty Assumptions" with a series of academic articles further developing and refining his approach, notably "Money Talks: Speech, Corruption, Equality and Campaign Finance", which appeared in the Georgetown Law Journal in 1997.
-"Money Talks" focuses on Constitutional principles of campaign finance regulation.
+In 2010, The New York Times called Smith the "intellectual powerhouse" behind the movement to deregulate campaign finance.
+Smith followed "Faulty Assumptions" with a series of academic articles, including "Money Talks: Speech, Corruption, Equality and Campaign Finance", which focuses on Constitutional principles of campaign finance regulation.